-This substantial amendment to the Consolidated Plan and 2020 Annual Action Plan for the CARES Act CDBG-CV, ESG-CV and HOPWA-CV funding is based on extensive consultation with interested and affected parties, the SC Governor's Office, administering Agencies, and other State agencies.
+The initial May 2020 substantial amendment to the Consolidated Plan and 2020 Annual Action Plan for the CARES Act CDBG-CV, ESG-CV1 and HOPWA-CV funding was based on extensive consultation with interested and affected parties, the SC Governor's Office, administering Agencies, and other State agencies.
 Consultation for CDBG-CV funding is still ongoing.
-This substantial amendment includes funding and distribution plans for ESG-CV and HOPWA-CV.
+The May 2020 substantial amendment included funding and distribution plans for ESG-CV1 and HOPWA-CV.